-How about having a team dedicated to communicating with your prospects, generating referrals, sharing on social media, and, thereby, increasing brand awareness?
-Imagine reaching out to prospects who were beyond your reach and getting your products and offers the visibility you have always wanted.
+How about having a team dedicated to communicating with your prospects, generating referrals, sharing on social media, and increasing brand awareness?
+Imagine reaching out to prospects beyond your reach and getting your products and offering the visibility you have always wanted.
 That is what the brand advocacy can do for you.

 It all begins with identifying and finding the right brand advocates who will take responsibility and create space for you on social media platforms.
 While most brands team up with influential bloggers and journalists, it is also important to realize every happy customer can be a good source of leads.
 We are sure you have at least a few inactive customers in your customer base.

 Focus on generating customer excitement.
 Happy customers motivate others easily.
-They easily generate interest and develop trust.
-People tend to take action on recommendations from influential people, family and friends.
-This is exactly why brands ask celebrities to endorse their products.
+They quickly generate interest and develop trust.
+People tend to take action on recommendations from influential people, family, and friends.
+That is why brands ask celebrities to endorse their products.

-By developing positive product reviews and even by sharing others’ reviews and testimonials on popular social platforms, such as Facebook, Twitter and LinkedIn, advocates can create demand for your products.
-As a matter of fact, a lot depends on how well your prospects gel with them.
+By developing positive product reviews and even by sharing others’ thoughts and testimonials on popular social platforms, such as Facebook, Twitter, and LinkedIn, advocates can create demand for your products.
+A lot depends on how well your prospects gel with them.
 A good advocate-follower relationship is most likely to generate success for your brand.

-And then, there are rewards and recognition.
+And then, there are NextBee’s rewards and recognition.
 Include these in your program.
 Your brand advocates are humans.
-Many a times, a simple ‘Thank You’ message will work wonders to motivate them.
-While you can send them simple notes initially, with time it becomes tough to keep track of advocates as their number grows.
+Many times, a simple ‘Thank You’ message will work wonders to motivate them.
+While you can send them simple notes initially, with time, it becomes tough to keep track of advocates as their number grows.